 Staff and Citizen Advisory Group members will be travelling the County over the next several months to give a presentations and conduct some visioning work to help finalize our Wasco County 2040 workplan.
+You can check out our schedule here.

 What is visioning?